mit-cml/yrtoolkit/yr/tutorials/RL_TametheDog.md

 * First, train the dog correctly.
 Can you then “untrain” the dog to always perform the wrong actions?

 * Can you include a learning graph showing the cumulative percentages of correct actions?
-You can use the graphing component <strong>Chart1</strong> in the UI by making it visible.
+You can use the graphing component <strong>Chart1</strong> already placed in the UI by making it visible.

 * Incorporate the new parameter called “Memory Responsiveness” which measures how responsive the dog is to the memory of its training.
 Most animals (and people) take a while before they even start paying attention to the memories of their training.
 These memories need to reach a high enough threshold of pain and pleasure for them to start understanding what their training is trying to teach and thus how to act appropriately.
 Revise the procedure <strong>chooseAction</strong> based on this new parameter.
 For example, you now can let this parameter decide when the dog will stop acting randomly.
 Initially, we arbitrarily chose this to be the first 25 trials.
 However, this new parameter should allow you to revise the procedure so it more naturally guides the decision process based on when the Q-Table values start becoming significant.
 In the UI, make the Horizontal Arrangements 3 and 4 containing this slider visible.
 Note that if the dog is <em>very responsive</em> to its memory then even <em>very small</em> Q-values (close to 0) will prompt the dog to act according to its training.
 If the dog is <em>not responsive</em> to its memory then even for <em>large</em> Q values (close to +1 or -1) it will not be relying on the memory of its training.
 Below is a possible adjustment to the <strong>chooseAction</strong> procedure that considers the dog's memory responsiveness.